 If you’re an entrepreneur, business owner, executive or anyone wanting to perform at a high level, you can’t neglect the critical pillar of health in your life.
 Without it, it’s impossible to sustain a level of performance that’s required to start, scale and grow a business, and it’s arguably the biggest missing tool in every high performer’s toolbox.

-Once found however, there’s no stopping you.
-We’ve seen it multiples times when someone transforms from needing regular, excessive pit stops around the track to driving full steam ahead with a bigger, faster and more reliable engine – with extra cylinders to boot!
+Once found however, there’s no holding you back.
+We’ve seen it multiple times when someone transforms from needing regular, excessive pit stops around the track to driving full steam ahead with a bigger, faster and more reliable engine – with extra cylinders to boot!

 After coming back from sailing the Atlantic in December 2017, Adam decided it was time to get into incredible shape, unlock his physical A game, and take his health and fitness to the next level.
 He’d spent years living the London lifestyle while also putting in the long hours and sacrifices for his business, and it was starting to take its toll.
 His fitness levels were no longer what they were, and his weight was constantly moving up and down.

-So Adam’s began his journey.
-He had some initial success in the first half of the year through improving basic practices, but after plateauing in July, he decided to seek accountability and coaching to really hone in on his physique results.
+Needing a change, Adam began his journey towards a fitter version of himself.
+He had some initial success in the first half of the year through improving basic practices, but after plateauing in July, he decided to seek a tried and tested programme to really hone in on his physique.

 That’s when Adam decided to approach RNT.

-In today’s case study, we’re going to dive deep into Adam’s story, and explore how taking his physique to the next level has cascaded benefits into all domains of his life.
+In this case study, we’re diving deep into Adam’s story, and explore how taking his physique to the next level has cascaded benefits into all domains of his life.

 His business continues to thrive.